โ™ป๏ธAP Environmental Science

 Geothermal Energy

-• Earth's interior heat is accessed through wells drilled into hot rock formations, producing steam or hot water to drive turbines or provide direct heating
+• Earth's interior heat is accessed through wells drilled into hot rock formations, producing steam or hot water to drive turbines or provide direct heating for buildings and greenhouses.

-• Baseload reliability makes geothermal valuable for consistent power generation—it operates 24/7 regardless of weather or season
+• Baseload reliability makes geothermal valuable for consistent power generation.
+It operates 24/7 regardless of weather or season.

-Compare: Geothermal vs. Solar Energy—geothermal provides constant baseload power while solar is intermittent.
+Compare: Geothermal vs. Solar Energy: geothermal provides constant baseload power while solar is intermittent.
 However, solar can be deployed almost anywhere while geothermal requires specific geological conditions.
 This trade-off between reliability and accessibility is a common FRQ theme.

 Exploiting Temperature Differentials